gsam1/dsml-projects/README.md

 1. Data_Cleaning
     * With Python - This... has taken a life on its own.
 I think I've made a lot of mistakes in assuming things, but for the sake of fooling around with *real* data I will go on.
     * With R - Although not a *classic* sense a cleaning data project - as no linking with other data sets was done I managed to answer the questions I wanted.
 However, the more I dig in the data the more thing I come up with...
+2. Data Acquisition
+    * Python - Settled on scraping the 'DVD and Streaming' section of Rotten Tomatoes, while crosschecking it with the genres in IMDB.
+The goal is to see the difference between the critic score and the viewer score by genre.